xpack/web-jekyll/pages/install.md

 standard macOS distribution, and need to be installed separately;
 they are provided by Apple as the separate Command Line Tools package.

-{% include note.html content="Please note that although these headers
-are also part of Xcode, their location is not fixed, hence the Command Line Tools package must still be installed, for the xPack toolchains to find them in the expected location." %}

 If you followed the TL;DR steps, it was already installed.
 Otherwise, to install the Command Line Tools only if they are not already in the expected location, use: